 Oil and Gas Factoring, Freight Factoring to Provide Much-Needed Capital

 The lack of adequate oil and gas financing was addressed in the recent Platts Pipeline Development and Expansion conference in Houston, Texas.
 In short, the conference asked that alternative, non-traditional financial institutions such as invoice factoring companies and freight factoring companies step up in offering oil and gas funding and transportation factoring.
-In turn, it asked oil and gas companies to be more receptive to receiving oil and gas funding from these types of institutions.
+In turn, it asked companies to be more receptive to receiving oil and gas funding from these types of institutions.

 Though oil and gas factoring may cost more in the short run than traditional oil and gas loans, businesses can secure capital quickly – in a matter of days — by factoring receivables.
 Traditional business loans typically require weeks or more of waiting.
 Even though companies may have to pay more initially for their capital, it can pay off in the long run by minimizing delays in the oil production cycle.
 Moreover, options such as oil and gas factoring do not require a credit check and are comfortable providing funds to those with less than perfect credit histories.